 The OnAuthorizationCallback allows the getPermissionsForClient method to be implemented (as shown in the following example).
 The method is called from the HiveMQ core and hands over a ClientData object that contains all available information on the client requesting the permission.
 This data can be used to determine the correct permissions (the following example uses the client ID data).
 HiveMQ expects the plugin to return a list of topic permissions that the client is allowed to use.
 The exact matching of the permissions and the current topic is done by HiveMQ.

 This example shows how a client can publish and subscribe only to topics that start with its client ID.
 All other subscriptions or published messages are denied.
-The complete example can be found on the HiveMQ GitHub account.

 Another example is the Stormpath Plugin.
 This plugin uses the Stormpath API for authentication and authorization.